Carmelo Arden Quin: Early life

-In 1913, Carmelo Arden Quin (born Carmelo Heriberto Alves) was born to a single mother in the border town of Rivera, Uruguay.
-Arden Quin's father had been murdered while he was still in his mother's womb, and in his stead three of Arden Quin's uncles helped to raise the boy.
+Quin was born Carmelo Heriberto Alves in 1913 in Rivera, Uruguay, to a single mother, his father having been murdered whilst his mother was pregnant.
+Three of his uncles helped raise him..
 From an early age, Arden Quin showed an aptitude for art, designing and selling colorful kites to classmates as early as age eleven.
 This initial interest was cultivated by his uncle Miguel, who himself was a painter and sculptor.
 Arden Quin also received rudimentary lessons in painting from a close family friend during his teenage years.
 During this same time, Arden Quin and his friends began to participate in political demonstrations, which would galvanize his enduring involvement in political causes.

 In 1934, Arden Quin began to experiment in his uncle Miguel's workshop.
 After painting a cubist work, Arden Quin had the idea to "reform" the painting's rectangular shape.
 Taking a pair of scissors, Arden Quin began to cut pieces out of the border of his painting.
 This experiment would be the beginning of a long career of artistic innovation.
 In the same year, Arden Quin left his family in Rivera for the Uruguayan capital of Montevideo.